5 Ways To Dress Up Your Paperclips

 These ones were not my favorite to make.
 Something about the way the tape bunched up on the curved part of the clip bugged me.

-But that cute gold one with the pink, side flag… that one may get some heavy use outta me =)
+But that cute gold one with the pink, side flag… that one may get some heavy use out of me =)

 I’m not much of a button hoarder.
 I rarely keep the spare buttons that come with my clothes.